• Home

 (208) 734-8177

-You will be receiving a Medical Release form in the mail.
+NOTE: If you haven’t signed the new medical consent form yet, you will be receiving the form in the mail.
 This is very important for your child’s welfare, in case medical attention is needed in the event of a medical emergency.
 Please sign this form and return it to us as soon as possible.
 You will be notified immediately or as soon as possible if your child does have a medical emergency.
 You may also sign one of these forms at the front desk if you are at the facility.

 Authorization for Emergency Medical Care